Leading by Example

 “One of the members of the Board of Visitors said something that I really believe: ‘Because of Duke’s scientific excellence and collaborative culture, the next great breakthroughs are probably going to happen there,’” says Deane.
 “Anything I can do to help that happen sooner or better is worth doing.
 I want to support institutions where I feel like it's really going to matter.
 I think Duke punches much higher than its weight, and the people there are amazing.
 It’s a place where I feel that my contribution can make a difference.”

 The Presidential Distinguished Chair program was launched in conjunction with Duke Science and Technology, a university-wide research initiative aimed at addressing critical global challenges by advancing research and scholarship.
 Each Presidential Distinguished Chair is supported by a philanthropic commitment of at least $5 million in endowed funds.
-For each chair established in the School of Medicine, Duke Health will invest an additional $5 million in expendable funds to ensure that the faculty chairholder has the resources necessary to advance discovery at Duke.

 “I want to support people and programs that will translate to medical breakthroughs and help cure disease,” Deane says.
 “Endowed professorships with a focus on research can do that.”